Greenville, NC

 In an effort to ensure accurate, complete information is provided to all citizens, the following is a step by step outline of the procedures followed when assisting persons wishing to participate in TNR:

-- Notification must be provided to all owners of property abutting the location where TNR will occur.
-Signatures of owners will be obtained by APS officers upon submission of your application.
-If no owner can be contacted, a door hanger will be placed at the adjacent property by APS officers with instructions to contact APS for further information.
+• Notification must be provided to all owners of property abutting the location where TNR will occur.
+Signatures of property owners shall be obtained by the applying person or group prior to submission of your application.

-- Receive and review a copy of a TNR tracking form (tool) on which you will record the demographic information of the cats served through your TNR efforts.
+3. Receive and review a copy of a TNR tracking form (tool) on which you will record the demographic information of the cats served through your TNR efforts.
 Copies of this form may be made if needed.
-All sheets should be submitted to APS upon completion or at a maximum of every three (3) months for statistical purposes.
+All sheets should be submitted to Animal Protective Services upon completion or at a maximum of every three (3) months for statistical purposes.
 The TNR Tracking Tool can be found HERE.

-- If you use a trap provided by APS, it may be used for a maximum of two weeks.
+• If you use a trap provided by Animal Protective Services, it may be used for a maximum of two weeks.
 At that time, a request must be made to Animal Protective Services for an extension.
 If an extension is allowed, notification must be provided to abutting property owners in the manner described above.

-- If you choose to use your own humane animal trap, it may be used indefinitely upon inspection and approval by Animal Protective Services.
+• If you choose to use your own humane animal trap, it may be used indefinitely.
 Notification is required in the manner described above.

-- You should ensure all cats captured are photographed and those photos sent electronically to APS for filing.
+• You should ensure all cats captured are photographed and those photos sent electronically to APS for filing along with the TNR Tracking Form.

 More Information